valtido/sentry-docs/src/collections/_documentation/clients/elixir/usage.md

   }
   ```

+&nbsp;
 `event_source`

 : The source of the event.
-Used by the _Sentry.EventFilter_ behaviour.
+Used by the _Sentry.EventFilter_ behavior.

+&nbsp;
 ## Breadcrumbs

-Sentry supports capturing breadcrumbs – events that happened prior to an issue.
-We need to be careful because breadcrumbs are per-process, if a process dies it might lose its context.
+Sentry supports capturing breadcrumbs --- events that happened prior to an issue.
+We need to be careful because breadcrumbs are per-process.
+If a process dies, it might lose its context.

 ```elixir
 Sentry.Context.add_breadcrumb(%{my: "crumb"})